EdDataScienceEES/tutorial-orla03/index.md

 Confidence intervals often help data scientists make informed decisions based on the data we are working with, this allows deeper understanding of their next steps and why data has been modelled in a specific way.
-Confidence intervals are crucial in ecological and enviornmental data analysis because they provide a way to assess reliability, support decision-making, and improve the interpretability of  data.
+Confidence intervals are crucial in ecological and environmental data analysis because they provide a way to assess reliability, support decision-making, and improve the interpretability of  data.
 They help ensure that ecological conclusions are based on an understanding of the data at hand and of the variability and uncertainty inherent in ecological data.
 We often will not have perfect data and will need to analyse the data we are using through data wrangling or such techniques!